-Gillibrand, along with other candidates including John Delaney and Tulsi Gabbard, has been opposed to some of the tax cuts within the Tax Cuts and Jobs Act of 2017.
+In the same vein as John Delaney and Tusli Gabbard, Gillibrand has been opposed to some of the tax cuts within the Tax Cuts and Jobs Act of 2017.
 In the U.S. Senate, she has also worked on policies benefitting veterans, homeowners, small business owners, and others.

 Fmr.
 Vice President, Fmr.
 U.S. Senator from Delaware

-According to his campaign, Biden would aim to reverse the parts of the Tax Cuts and Jobs Act of 2017 that benefit the wealthy, implying he would prioritize aiding the working and middle classes.
+According to his campaign, Biden would aim to reverse the parts of the Tax Cuts and Jobs Act of 2017 that benefit the wealthy.
+Theoretically, this could imply he would prioritize aiding the working and middle classes.

 Fmr.
 Governor of Colorado

-Hickenlooper’s tax plan includes the creation of an “entrepreneurship tax credit” for small businesses with no more than five employees or $10 million in revenue.
-He also proposes ending tax loopholes for “very wealthy” Americans and creating incentives for startups in “rural and distressed areas.”
+For Hickenlooper, a tax plan includes the creation of an “entrepreneurship tax credit” for small businesses with no more than five employees or $10 million in revenue.
+Additionally, he proposes ending tax loopholes for “very wealthy” Americans and creating incentives for startups in “rural and distressed areas.”

 The central focus of Yang’s campaign is his economic policies.
 He has proposed a Value-Added Tax, which would target closing loopholes for large companies that move their profits overseas to avoid taxes.
-This policy would be used to supplement other proposals, including a Universal Basic Income of $1,000 per month for each adult.
+Importantly, this policy would supplement other proposals, including a Universal Basic Income of $1,000 per month for each adult.

 In order to pay for many of the progressive programs she proposes, Williamson has said she would increase taxes on the wealthiest taxpayers.